 In this chapter, a simple strategy is adopted to pass the object reference from the server to the client.
-The strategy, illustrated in Figure 14, has three steps:
+The strategy, illustrated in Figure 15, has three steps:

-- 1 The server converts the object reference into a string (stringified object reference) and writes this stringified object reference to a file. - 2 The client reads the stringified object reference from the file and converts it to a real object reference.

-The client can now make remote invocations by invoking on the object reference.
+- 1 The server converts the object reference into a string (stringified object reference) and writes this stringified object reference to a file. - 2 The client reads the stringified object reference from the file and converts it to a real object reference. - 3 The client can now make remote invocations by invoking on the object reference.

-Figure 14: Simple strategy for passing object references to clients
+Figure 15 Simple strategy for passing object references to clients

 This approach is convenient for simple demonstrations but is not recommended for use in realistic applications.
-The CORBA naming service, described in Chapter 18 on page 491, provides a more sophisticated and scalable approach to distributing object references.
+The CORBA naming service, described in "Naming Service", provides a more sophisticated and scalable approach to distributing object references.